-TD0469: Modification of test activity for FCS_TLSS_EXT.1.1 test 4.1
+TD0469: Modification of test activity for FCS_TLSS_EXT.1.1 test 4.1 o Changes FCS HTTPS EXT.1.
+This change has been applied to the ST.

-• No change to ST; the TD modifies evaluation activities only.
+No change to ST; the TD modifies evaluation activities only.

 TD0473: Support for Client or Server TOEs in FCS_HTTPS_EXT